 - Do not overexert your Frenchie

 Whatever the part of the year, French bulldogs shouldn’t be exposed to difficult training due to their restricted airflows.
 However, regular activity is important for maintaining healthy body weight and supporting muscles.
-Therefore, we recommend you to take your dog to 15-min walks at least twice a day.
+Therefore, we recommend you take your dog on 15-min walks at least twice a day.

 - Activity is based on age

 Always keep in mind that your Frenchie’s activity is based on his age.
 So, the best rule is to decrease the amount of activity as the dog ages by paying attention to his nutritional intake.
 Ask your vet to prescribe him a low-calorie diet that will prevent him from obesity